ssrinivasulu/ticket_service/README.md

 Below service layer implemntation  are the key components of this Ticket Service application where functionlaities specific to Event Venue management as well as Ticket Management services are exposed.
 ![alt tag](https://github.com/ssrinivasulu/ticket_service/blob/master/ticket_service-ServiceLayer.jpg)

-Below is the ticket service process flow to provide an overview on customer request to initate the reservation request to check and hold tickets.
-Also provided event management service and ticket management service api support to check available seats, creating reservation with HOLD status and confirming seat and reservation.
+Below is the ticket service process flow where customer initates the reservation request to check and hold tickets.
+As part of event management service and ticket management service api support, customer should be able to check available seats, create reservation with HOLD/CONFIRMED status and confirming seat and reservation.
 ![alt tag](https://github.com/ssrinivasulu/ticket_service/blob/master/ticket_service_process_flow.jpg)

 # Build and Deploy